RetroPie/RetroPie-Docs/docs/PS3-Controller.md

 The most recent versions of RetroPie include the packages needed for setting up a PS3 controller.
 Connecting over USB is Plug-and-Play--literally just plug your controller into the Pi while EmulationStation is running and it should detect a gamepad to configure.
 Connecting a PS3 controller via Bluetooth requires installation of a special PS3 driver located in RetroPie setup.

+Two drivers are available:
+* `sixaxis` (since RetroPie 4.4.9): this is a helper service that configures the default kernel driver (`hid-sony`) and BlueZ plugin (`sixaxis`).
+This is the recommended driver, but third-party support is not well-tested.
+* `ps3controller`: this driver is well-tested and works with third-party controllers, but has the disadvantage of crippling the Bluetooth stack, as well as requiring a different button mapping to be defined compared to the USB connection.

 ## Configuring a PS3 controller to connect via Bluetooth

 Before booting the Raspberry Pi, make sure that a supported Bluetooth adapter is connected (for the Pi 3, onboard Bluetooth works perfectly as of RetroPie 4.0+).
 If you have a Playstation 3 console near by, make sure it is **totally powered off**--either unplugged or switched off in the back--because the PS3 controller may try to automatically pair with the console otherwise.
 While a separate powered USB hub is not required to set up a controller, be mindful of your overall power draw when attaching peripherals.
 If you are overclocking, for example, it will be much safer to use a powered USB hub than drawing current from the Pi itself.